markgw/pimlico/docs/guides/setup.rst

 The output also tells you the current status of each module.
 At the moment, all the modules are ``UNEXECUTED``.

-You'll notice that the ``tar-grouper`` module doesn't feature in the list.
-This is because it's a filter -- it's run on the fly while reading output from the previous module (i.e. the input), so doesn't have anything to run itself.

-You might be surprised to see that ``input-text`` *does* feature in the list.
+You might be surprised to see that ``input-text`` features in the list.
 This is because, although it just reads the data out of a corpus on disk, there's not quite enough information in the corpus, so we need to run the module to collect a little bit of metadata from an initial pass over the corpus.
 Some input types need this, others not.
 In this case, all we're lacking is a count of the total number of documents in the corpus.